apache/fury-site/docs/community/how_to_release.md

 id: how_to_release
 ---

-This document mainly introduces how the release manager releases a new version of Apache Fury.
+This document mainly introduces how the release manager releases a new version of Apache Fory.

 ## Introduction